ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

    - Requester code: must always be *WEB*
    - Organization responsable, Author & requester: check the example provided.
-   - Contact usernames: should be the *username* (you connect to the network, ecas or the proxy with) of the persons in charge of the request.
+   - Contact usernames: should be the *username* (you connect to the network, ecas or the proxy with your username) of the persons in charge of the request.
   This is important as only these persons can view translation details in the web app.
    - DGT contacts : persons who will be notified when a translation is received or a translation status is sent.
+Here you need to introduce email addresses.

 ## Maintenance staff (FPFIS staff)